-Of the 100 cases in which a violation occurred, penalties were issued in 52 instances.
+Of the 59 cases in which a violation occurred, penalties were issued in 51 instances.
 Penalties consisted of a requirement for the respondent to submit a written process improvement plan (PIP) detailing how an organization will modify its business rules and processes to improve performance, a requirement for the respondent to attend prescribed excavation damage prevention training, or both.
-In 35 instances, the UTC determined that a violation occurred while a respondent was in the process of implementing a previously required PIP or was relatively minor in nature and issued a warning letter to the respondent.

-The UTC issued monetary fines on 48 occasions for a total of \$38,600.
-These fines were issued due to a violation creating a hazardous situation that threatened public safety, a respondent having an extensive history of noncompliance, or a respondent failing to complete previously assigned requirements to complete training or a PIP. \$11,350 of these fines have been collected, and the remainder referred to the Ohio Attorney General for collections.
+The UTC issued monetary fines on 42 occasions for a total of \$39,350.
+These fines were issued due to a violation creating a hazardous situation that threatened public safety, a respondent having an extensive history of noncompliance, or a respondent failing to complete previously assigned requirements to complete training or a PIP. \$25,450 of these fines have been collected, and the remainder were referred to the Ohio Attorney General for collections.

-The Public Utilities Commission of Ohio Jenifer French, Chair 180 E. Broad Street, Columbus, Ohio 43215-3793 (800) 686-PUCO (7826)
+The Public Utilities Commission of Ohio

+Jenifer French, Chair

+180 E. Broad Street, Columbus, Ohio 43215-3793 (800) 686-PUCO (7826)